-I didn’t go to Paris in search of love, I had my love right beside me the entire time.
-But I did fall in love with the history, architecture and the cobblestone streets filled with cafes and boutique shops.
+Well, I didn’t go to Paris in search of love, I had my love right beside me the entire time.
+I did however fall in love with the history, architecture and the cobblestone streets filled with cafes and boutique shops.
 So for me, although having a slightly different meaning, Paris was indeed the city of love.

 There is so much I could say about Paris, where to go, where to stay, what to eat, but we’d be here all day!
 So I have listed below my top five loves of Paris.